 The actions that we take to prevent harm; to promote wellbeing; to create safe environments; to educate on rights, respect and responsibilities; to respond to specific issues and vulnerabilities all form part of the safeguarding responsibilities of the school.
 As such, this overarching policy will link to other policies which will provide more information and greater detail.
+FSM will operate safeguarding procedures in line with multi-agency safeguarding arrangements put in place by the safeguarding partners.

-This policy must be read in conjunction with the FSM Child Protection policy, Staff Code of Conduct and Section 1 and Annex A of the most recent version of the DfE's publication, 'Keeping Children Safe in Education'
+This policy must be read in conjunction with the FSM Child Protection policy, Staff Code of Conduct and Part 1 or Annex A of the most recent version of the DfE's publication,

-Within 'Keeping Children Safe in Education' (2020) and the ISI inspection guidance, there are a number of safeguarding areas directly highlighted or implied within the text.
+Within 'Keeping Children Safe in Education' (2021), 'Working Together to Safeguard Children' (2018) and the ISI inspection guidance, there are a number of safeguarding areas directly highlighted or implied within the text.